 Emilio Herrera, COO, Kia (Europe), had said that the Old Continent is the focal point for electric vehicle sales (sales of EVs grew this year despite the Coronavirus lockdown) and every year between 2015 and 2019, the company has reported growing sales of EVs with the e-Niro and e-Soul models.

 Kia Imagine ‘e-GT’ to offer Porsche Taycan-level acceleration

 Kia’s all-new electric SUV based on the Imagine concept will be a high-performance product.
-A British report in May suggested that the electric car will offer Porsche Taycan level of performance in its range-topping variant.
+A British report in May 2020 had suggested that the electric car will offer Porsche Taycan level of performance in its range-topping variant.

 The new electric SUV will have an unconventional design like the Kia Imagine concept with a high riding body and a fastback styled rear, more of which has been discussed below.
 This is Kia’s first electric vehicle to be built on the group’s E-GMP platform, which is scalable and can be applied to various body sizes and styles.
 Other vehicles confirmed on the E-GMP include the Genesis JW, Ioniq 5 and the Ioniq 6.